InvaderZim19/KarlCasselWorks/README.md

 # Welcome!
 To Karl - Philippe Cassel's Work.

-## For the humans that would like to look at parts of my code, here it all is.
+## For the humans that would like to look at parts of my code, here it is.

 #### Projects